 In my freshman year, I decided that I could get into sports medicine by being an exercise physiologist.
-But, after spending two years working and doing research in in the physiology lab, I decided I was best suited helping people directly by being a physician.
+But, after spending two years working and doing research in the physiology lab, I decided I was best suited for helping people directly by being a physician.

 During this time, I had researched a number of methods to help my knees get better and was able to start running again.
-I was very encouraged that I was able to help myself when none or the medical specialists could.
+I was very encouraged that I was able to help myself when none of the medical specialists could.

 Then at the start of my senior year in college, I injured my neck lifting weights.
 I went to many doctors and all I got was anti-inflammatory meds and muscle relaxers.
-As a result, I was tired all the time, falling asleep in class and had difficulty concentrating.
+As a result, I was tired all the time, falling asleep in class, and had difficulty concentrating.
 My neck pain wasn’t going away and I was miserable.

 When I went home at Thanksgiving, my mother, who was since divorced, brought me to her chiropractor.
 A chiropractor, I thought?
 What was that?
 I didn’t know anything about them other than the negative comments from one of my college professors.

-Well I thought I’d give it a try since I was in so much pain, and he helped my mother.
+Well, I thought I’d give it a try since I was in so much pain, and he helped my mother.
 After two treatments, I was dramatically improved.
-For the first time in two months I could actually turn my head.
+For the first time in two months, I could actually turn my head.
 This was amazing, I thought.